HealthCatalyst/Fabric.Identity.Samples/README.md

 # Fabric.Identity.Samples

-The samples in this project demostrate how to integrate with the Fabric.Identity service for authentication and authorization.
+The samples in this project demonstrate how to integrate with the Fabric.Identity service for authentication and authorization.

 ## Platform